Zarghoon2122/Elk_Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly exist, in addition to restricting permission to the network.
-- _TODO: What aspect of security do load balancers protect?
+-What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
 Avalibilities and restrcition in the network.
 The Jump Box restricts the IP's access.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Jump Box and system System logs.
 - What does Filebeat watch for?
 It manages log files